+but for years by July 1, 1995.
 According to the Copyright Office, all the states of the European Union have now brought their laws in compliance with the directive.
-And, as the Register of Copyrights has stated, those counor copyrights has stated, those countries that are seeking to join the European Union, including Poland, Hungary, Turkey, the Czech Republic, and Bulgaria, are likely, as well, to amend their copyright laws to conform with the life-plus-70 standard.

-The reason this is of such importance to the United States is that the EU Directive also mandates the application of what is referred to as "the rule of the shorter term."
-This rule may also be applied by adherents to the Berne Convention and the Universal Copyright Convention.
-In short, this rule permits those countries with longer copyright terms to limit protection of foreign works to the shorter term of protection granted in the country of Thus, in those countries that adopt the longer term of life-plus-70, American works will forfeit 20 years of available protection and be protected instead for only the duration of the life-plus-50 term afforded under U.S.
+And, as the Register of Copyrights has stated, those countries that are seeking to join the European Union, including Poland, Hungary, Turkey, the Czech Republic, and Bulgaria, are likely, as well, to amend their copyright laws to conform with the life-plus-70 standard.
+The reason this is of such importance be applied by adherents to the Berne Convention and the Universal Copyright Convention.
+In short, this rule permits those countries with longer copyright terms to limit protection of foreign works to the shorter term of protection granted in the country of origin.
+Thus, in those countries that adopt the longer term of life-plus-70, American works will forfeit 20 years of available protection and be protected instead for only the duration of the life-plus-50 term afforded under U.S. law.